 This is supposed to be Missy Franklin's first post-Olympic endorsement item - The Missy Franklin 100 meter freestyle teacup, but they put her in Team Sweden colors and she is said to be pissed.
 She is said to be thinking about firing her manager, Beau "Swifty" Beauchamp, who defended the decision to paint her in Swedish team colors because though Missy's parents are Canadian, the teacup factory had tons of blue and yellow paint leftover from another job.
 "It just made sense", Swifty shrugged.
 "How does anyone even know it's me?"
 Missy countered.
 Swifty fell silent.

-In the race to capitalize on her fame, Missy Franklin just got off to a bad start.
+In the race to capitalize on her fame, Missy Franklin just false started.

 August 16, 2012